-For the “style classes” and “baskets” presented in this letter: The various style classes set forth in the table on Pages 1 and 2 are classifications drawn by Kettera Strategies in their review of candidate programs for the Hydra Platform.
-The arrows represent the performance during the month: E.g. the sideways arrow indicates that the class overall (from an average) was largely flat; a solid red down arrow indicates the class (on average) was largely negative compared to most months.
-This determination is made from an average of two inputs: (i) performance of a “style basket” created by Kettera for research purposes to track the category and (ii) the third-party benchmark for that category.
-The “style basket” for a class is crated from monthly returns (net of fees) of programs that are either: (1) currently listed programs on Hydra, (2) programs that have been de-listed or terminated from Hydra (for a holdover period of 12 months), or (3) programs currently under review by Hydra with an expectation of being on-boarded.
-The weighting of a program depends upon which of these three groups the program falls into; programs of a common group are equally weighted (and not volatility adjusted).
-These baskets are not investment products or index products being offered to investors.
-They are meant purely for analysis and comparison purposes, so the reader can gain a greater understanding of a style class.
+For the “style classes” and “baskets” presented in this letter: The “style baskets” referenced above were created by Kettera for research purposes to track the category and are classifications drawn by Kettera Strategies in their review of programs on and for the Hydra Platform.
+The arrows represent the style basket’s overall performance for the month (e.g. the sideways arrow indicates that the basket was largely flat overall, a solid red down arrow indicates the basket (on average) was largely negative compared to most months, etc.).
+The “style basket” for a class is created from monthly returns (net of fees) of programs that are either: programs currently or formerly on Hydra; or under review with an expectation of being added to Hydra.
+The weighting of a program in a basket depends upon into which of these three groups the program falls.
+Style baskets are not investible products or index products being offered to investors.
+They are meant purely for analysis and comparison purposes.
 These also were not created to stimulate interest in any underlying or associated program.
-Nonetheless, as these research tools may be regarded to be “hypothetical” combinations of managers, please read the following warning: HYPOTHETICAL PERFORMANCE RESULTS HAVE MANY INHERENT LIMITATIONS, SOME OF WHICH ARE DESCRIBED BELOW.
+Nonetheless, as these research tools may be regarded to be “hypothetical” combinations of managers, HYPOTHETICAL PERFORMANCE RESULTS HAVE MANY INHERENT LIMITATIONS, SOME OF WHICH ARE DESCRIBED BELOW.
 NO REPRESENTATION IS BEING MADE THAT ANY PRODUCT OR ACCOUNT WILL ACHIEVE PROFITS OR LOSSES SIMILAR TO THOSE SHOWN.
 IN FACT, THERE ARE FREQUENTLY SHARP DIFFERENCES BETWEEN HYPOTHETICAL PERFORMANCE RESULTS AND THE ACTUAL RESULTS SUBSEQUENTLY ACHIEVED BY ANY PARTICULAR TRADING PROGRAM.
 ONE OF THE LIMITATIONS OF HYPOTHETICAL RESULTS IS THAT THEY ARE GENERALLY PREPARED WITH THE BENEFIT OF HINDSIGHT.
 IN ADDITION, HYPOTHETICAL TRADING DOES NOT INVOLVE FINANCIAL RISK, AND NO HYPOTHETICAL TRADING RECORD CAN COMPLETELY ACCOUNT FOR THE IMPACT OF FINANCIAL RISK IN ACTUAL TRADING.
 THERE ARE NUMEROUS OTHER FACTORS RELATED TO THE MARKETS IN GENERAL OR TO THE IMPLEMENTATION OF ANY SPECIFIC TRADING PROGRAM WHICH CANNOT BE FULLY ACCOUNTED FOR IN THE PREPARATION OF HYPOTHETICAL PERFORMANCE RESULTS AND ALL OF WHICH CAN ADVERSELY AFFECT ACTUAL TRADING RESULTS.

 1-The Hedge Fund Intelligence Global Macro Index and HFI Currency Index can be found at: https://data.hfm.global/funds4/public/indices/default.aspx